wktk/conflibot/README.md

 :warning: Development in progress -- interfaces and behavior may change until v1 gets released.

-Post a warning if a Pull Request will conflict with another Pull Request when they get merged.
+Check and warn if a Pull Request will conflict with another Pull Request when they get merged.

 ## Configuration